-Determination of 2019 Compensation
+Determination of 2020 Compensation

 Mr. McManemin.
-The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2019.
+The Advisory Committee maintained the salary of Mr. McManemin at \$96,000 per year during 2020.
 This decision was in recognition of the service he provides in managing the day-to-day affairs necessary to our partnership and the operating partnership.
 This arrangement has been in place since the partnership began operations on January 31, 2003, and Mr. McManemin has received the same \$96,000 annual salary since then.
-Mr. McManemin did not receive a cash bonus or any equity awards during 2019.
+Mr. McManemin did not receive a cash bonus or any equity awards during 2020.
 Given his respective ownership interests in the general partner of our general partner and holdings of common units, the Board of Managers and the Advisory Committee believe that he is adequately compensated and aligned with common unitholder interests.

 Ms. Moriyama.
 As our Chief Financial Officer, Ms. Moriyama's base salary is \$190,000 per year, based on our CEO's subjective determination of the appropriate salary for someone with her business and financial experience in the oil and gas industry.
-Ms. Moriyama received a cash bonus of \$70,000, and a common unit award under the Equity Incentive Program of 4,500 common units during 2019.
+Due to factors that impacted the oil and gas industry, including the COVID-19 pandemic, Ms. Moriyama did not receive a cash bonus or a common unit award under the Equity Incentive Program during 2020.

 Mr. Ehrman.
 As our Chief Operating Officer, Mr. Ehrman's base salary is \$205,000 per year, based on his level of education and extensive history of managing the properties held by our partnership.
-Mr. Ehrman received a cash bonus of \$85,000, and a common unit award under the Equity Incentive Program of 5,000 common units during 2019.
+Due to factors that impacted the oil and gas industry, including the COVID-19 pandemic, Mr. Ehrman did not receive a cash bonus or a common unit award under the Equity Incentive Program during 2020.